kately/kgdb/docs/README.md

 * Message Queue: Kafka/Zookeeper
 * Computing Engine: PySpark

-The dev env is set-up for docker containerization.
-Each service runs in separate container and set-up to communicate through 'host' network.
+The dev env is set-up for docker containerization, composed of a Kafka service, a Neo4j graph db, and two python client with PySpark.

 | Design HL | Process |
 | ------- | ------- |